PureCloud and GDPR compliance

 Yes.
 You can incorrectly configure certain services that store personal data.
 This prevents PureCloud from searching, accessing, or removing that data.

-When using Architect, do not store personal data in flow names, flow descriptions, state names, task names, action names, VXML operation or parameter names, or prompt text to speech values.
+- Architect: Do not store personal data in flow names, flow descriptions, state names, task names, action names, VXML operation or parameter names, or prompt text to speech values.

-When using Directory, do not store personal data in personal status.
+- Directory: Do not store personal data in personal status.

 GDPR roles at Genesys